MonkWho/pfatt/README.md

 ## Promiscuous Mode

 `pfatt.sh` will put `$RG_IF` in promiscuous mode via `/sbin/ifconfig $RG_IF promisc`.
 Otherwise, the EAP packets would not bridge.
 I think this is necessary for everyone but I'm not sure.
-Turn it off if it's casuing issues.
+Turn it off if it's causing issues.

 ## netgraph

 The netgraph system provides a uniform and modular system for the implementation of kernel objects which perform various networking functions.
-If you're unfamilar with netgraph, this [tutorial](http://www.netbsd.org/gallery/presentations/ast/2012_AsiaBSDCon/Tutorial_NETGRAPH.pdf) is a great introduction.
+If you're unfamiliar with netgraph, this [tutorial](http://www.netbsd.org/gallery/presentations/ast/2012_AsiaBSDCon/Tutorial_NETGRAPH.pdf) is a great introduction.

 Your netgraph should look something like this: